 Croatia’s lively capital and largest city is one of my favorites in the Balkans.
-It lacks the sunshine and sparkling waters that attract most travelers to Croatia, but damn, does this city have a ton of character.
+It lacks the sunshine and sparkling waters that attract most travelers to Croatia, but dang, does this city have a ton of character.
 It is beautiful in its own right, and boasts some of the most beautiful architecture I’ve seen in the Balkans.
 It’s a hot spot for nightlife and home to some amazing restaurants, bars, museums, and more.
 In other words, it deserves to be on any backpacker’s travel radar.

 We spent three nights in Zagreb recovering from our weeklong birthday boat bash along the Croatian coastline, and I couldn’t have asked for a better spot to lay low.
 Zagreb was the change of pace I needed after the more crowded cities along the coast.
 Despite having far fewer tourists, Zagreb maintained an electric energy to it.
 If you’re considering a visit to Zagreb, do it.
 It may go overlooked by many backpackers, but I truly loved the city.

 Where To Stay in Zagreb